nbaxter13/nbaxter13.github.io/_posts/2014-11-13-FFL-Playoff-Scenarios.md

 ![center](/../figs/2014-11-13-FFL-Playoff-Scenarios/correlation-1.png)

-That gives a correlation coefficient of 0.57 and a p-value of 0.085.
+It looks like past performance is an okay predictor of a teams score.
+There's a correlation coefficient of 0.57 and a p-value of 0.085.
 It's not exactly a perfect correlation or statistically significant, but it's good enough for a blog post that nobody's going to read about fantasy football league that maybe 6 people care about.
 By assuming teams scores are stable and normally distributed we can use the mean and variance of each teams scores to determine the probability that Team A will score more points than Team B.